tradle/rn-nodeify/readme.md

 Run after npm install and you can use node core modules and npm modules that use them in your React Native app.

+## What is solves

+If your project has no non-React-Native dependencies, you don't need this module, and you should just check out ['./shims.js']('./shims.js') for the core node modules to use individually.

+However, with bigger projects that don't reimplement every wheel from scratch, somewhere in your dependency tree, something uses a core node module.
+I found myself building this because in my React Native app, I wanted to use [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib), [levelup](https://github.com/Level/levelup), [bittorrent-dht](https://github.com/feross/bittorrent-dht), and lots of fun crypto.
+If that sounds like you, keep reading.

+## What it does

+`--install` installs shims for core node modules, see ['./shims.js']('./shims.js') for the current mappings.
+`--hack` recursively hacks your `node_modules` directory and modifies all the package.json's in there to add/update the `browser` and `react-native` fields.
+It sounds scary because it is.
+However, it does work.

+Now that you're scared, I should also mention that there are some package-specific hacks (see [./pkg-hacks.js]('./pkg-hacks.js')), for when the React Native packager choked on something that Webpack and Browserify swallowed.

+If you're looking for a saner approach, check out [https://github.com/philikon/ReactNativify](ReactNativify).
+I haven't tested it myself, but I think [philikon](https://github.com/philikon) will be happy to help.

 ## Usage

 ```bash